Be a Part of a World-Class University

 and Best Universities

 A university must meet certain criteria to be named one of America’s best universities.
 In fact, U.S. News & World Report rates universities on several key measures: peer assessment; graduation and retention rate; faculty resources; student selectivity; financial resources; alumni giving and graduation rate performance.
-As a leading national recognized accredited university, Florida Tech excels on all levels by which it is measured.
+As a leading nationally recognized accredited university, Florida Tech excels on all levels by which it is measured.
 These indicators reflect the quality of student, faculty and other resources which in turn capture the quality of education a student receives.

 An Education Worlds Above the Rest